quasiEvil/quasiEvil/README.md

 I'm Ana Paula, a passionate audiovisual translator & QCer turned aspiring software developer.
 Welcome to my GitHub profile, where I document my journey into the world of coding and backend development. 😊

 ### About *this moi*
 After years of working in audiovisual translation (subtitling & proofreading), I've decided to pivot my career towards software development.
-I recently completed a Python and Django bootcamp, and I'm currently diving into two (!)
-Java and Spring Framework bootcamps to expand my skill set.
-My ultimate goal is to specialize in backend development and contribute to creating robust and scalable software solutions.
-Feel free to reach out if you'd like to collaborate or just chat about tech and coding adventures!
+I recently completed a Python and Django bootcamp, and my ultimate goal is to specialize in backend development, contributing to robust and scalable software solutions.

+Feel free to reach out if you're interested in collaborating or just want to chat about tech and coding adventures!
 <br clear="right"/>
 <br>
 <br><p align="center">